 - War memorials: The sale of war memorials and monuments is tax-free.

 Do you have other questions regarding South Carolina sales tax exemptions?
-Check out our Modern Guide to South Carolina Sales Tax.
+Check out our Guide to South Carolina Sales Tax.